nabto/nabto-embedded-sdk/README.md

 To build the SDK, a C99 compatible compiler is required (see [Supported environments](#supported-environments)).

 To build the SDK's unit tests, a C++ compiler is required.
-If the SDK is built for a target without a C++ compiler, CMake will detect the missing compiler and disable building the unit tests.
-Building of tests can also be disabled manually (see below).

 ### Building